ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 in a purely mathematical way

-we need to map the function f to send coplete subtractions to incomplete ones!
+we need to map the function f to send complete subtractions to incomplete ones!